Time to indulge: April 17 is National Crawfish Day!

 They’re Not Fish: Crawfish are actually crustaceans, closely related to lobsters and shrimp.

-Color Changes: Before cooking, crawfish can be dark red—almost black—or light to dark brown with hints of yellow, green or blue.
+Color Changes: Before cooking, crawfish can be dark red—almost black—or light to dark brown with hints of yellow, green, or blue.
 After boiling, they turn that classic bright red.

 Shedding Shells: Crawfish molt up to 15 times in their lives, shedding their shells as they grow bigger each time.